-LOCATION D POINTS:

-Four points if residential neighborhood parking rate is greater than 0.50 and less than or equal to 0.65 or non-residential neighborhood parking rate is greater than 0.2 and less than or equal to 0.6 OR;
+LOCATION D POINTS: Four points if residential neighborhood parking rate is greater than 0.50 and less than or equal to 0.65.
+4 LOCATION E POINTS: Five points if the residential neighborhood parking rate is less than or equal to 0.5.
+5

-LOCATION E POINTS:

-Five points if the residential neighborhood parking rate is less than or equal to 0.50 or non-residential neighborhood parking rate is less than or equal to 0.2.

-The measure must be included in the Development Project's TDM Plan.
+DEVELOPMENT REVIEW: The measure must be included in the Development Project's TDM Plan.
 City staff will review the Development Project proposal and assign points based on the project site location.

-PRE-OCCUPANCY MONITORING AND REPORTING: N/A.

-ONGOING MONITORING AND REPORTING: The property owner shall provide documentation demonstrating separate payment (or commercial availability) for each parking space.
+PRE-OCCUPANCY MONITORING AND REPORTING: N/A. ONGOING MONITORING AND REPORTING: The property owner shall provide documentation demonstrating separate payment (or commercial availability) for each parking space.
 City staff shall verify that the cost of parking is not included in property rents or sale prices.
 Additionally, City staff shall provide the TDM coordinator with a copy of the approved TDM Plan.
 The TDM coordinator will provide City staff with a signed letter agreeing to distribute the TDM Plan via new employee packets, tenant lease documents, and/or deeds.
 RELEVANT MUNICIPAL CODE(S): San Francisco Planning Code Section 167.